Extrapolation-based Prediction-Correction Methods for Time-varying Convex Optimization: Introduction

+Time-varying, streaming, and online problems have a long tradition in signal processing and machine learning.
+The recent surveys~\cite{dallanese_optimization_2019, simonetto_time-varying_2020} cover some key references.
+From the signal processing literature, we can cite here early algorithms for recursive least-squares and compressive sensing~\cite{Angelosante2010,Cattivelli2008,Vaswani2015,Yang2015}, as well as for dynamic filtering~\cite{Asif2014,Balavoine2015,Charles2016}.
+These signal processing problems are special cases of problem~\cref{eq:ti-general-problem-1}, and the algorithms proposed in this paper can then be applied to solve them.

+More recently, the works~\cite{Jakubiec2013,Ling14admm,simonetto_class_2016,simonetto_prediction_2017} are in line with what we present here, in the sense that they depict time-varying optimization solutions where given a new problem at time $t$, one attempts at finding an approximate optimizer of it.
+In this sense, past data help warm starting the algorithm at time $t$, but do not influence the new sampled problem.
+In this paper, we take the same approach as these previous works, but propose a novel warm-starting strategy, and theoretically analyze its performance for the different class of problems~\cref{eq:tv-general-problem-2}.

+This line of research is also related to online convex optimization (OCO) \cite{shalev_online_2011,hall2015online,dixit_online_2019}, which was formulated to analyze learning from streaming data.
+However, differently from our approach, in OCO the set-up is adversarial, in the sense that only information observed up to time $t_k$ can be used to compute the decision to be applied at time $t_{k+1}$\footnote{Please refer to \cref{rem:taylor-prediction} for further discussions.}.
+Once the decision is applied the learner gains access to the new cost function and incurs a regret; importantly, the cost function may be chosen adversarially to maximize this regret.

+Finally, we mention the related approach of streaming optimization discussed in \cite{Hamam2022}.
+Similarly to the approach in this paper, a new cost function is revealed at each time; with the difference that also a new optimization \textit{variable} is added, and the goal is to solve the overall problem being pieced together over time.
+In our approach, we focus on a time-varying cost function with a fixed size unknown variable, and assume that the cost function observed at time $t_k$ provides all the information required to compute (in principle) the optimal solution.

-{\bf Organization.} In \Cref{sec:background}, we introduce the necessary background.
-In \Cref{sec:PC-framework,sec:prediction,sec:convergence}, we present the proposed prediction-correction framework, we analyze different prediction strategies, and give convergence guarantees. \Cref{sec:dual} describes the dual version of the proposed framework. \Cref{sec:simulations} concludes with some numerical results.
+{\bf Organization.} In \cref{sec:background}, we introduce the necessary background.
+In \cref{sec:PC-framework,sec:convergence}, we present the proposed prediction-correction methodology and the novel extrapolation-based prediction approach, and analyze its performance. \Cref{sec:dual} describes the dual version of the proposed approach. \Cref{sec:simulations} concludes with several numerical examples.